Your State by State Guide to EV Charging Subsidies and Support

 Starting from the 1st of September 2021, NSW will offer a $3000 rebate for the first 25000 electric vehicles under $68,750 inc GST.
 In addition, there will be a permanent stamp duty exemption for new and used EVs under $78,000 inc GST, which will result in a combined saving of around $5000.

 NSW is also promoting fleet EV uptake through a reverse auction style financing arrangement and has committed funding to support charging infrastructure across highways, regional locations and commuter car parks.
+With the EV Destination Charging Grant, regional councils and local destinations can access considerable funding for AC Hardware, Software and Installation services.
 In addition, the NSW Government’s fleet will be fully electric by 2030, with an overall aim of 50% of new cars sold to be electric by 2030.

 This will be offset by an eventual introduction of a 2.5c/km road user tax, which is set to be imposed from the 1st of July 2027.